 We are taking a no compromise approach to community and staff safety, leveraging innovative solutions that enable continuous improvement.
 We're continuing to focus on improving safety in our maintenance and replacement practices across all asset categories.
-We also continue to invest in new technology trials that have the potential to deliver improved, safer or more efficient outcomes for our customers.
+We also continue to invest in new technology trials that have the potential to deliver improved, safe and efficient outcomes for our customers.

-Making electricity accessible, safe, secure and reliable
+Making electricity, affordable, accessible, safe, secure and reliable

-Our customers have told us that affordability is their primary concern - for both cost of living pressures and business competitiveness.
+Our customers have told us that in addition to safety, affordability is their primary concern - for both cost of living pressures and business competitiveness.
 Affordability is more than part of our purpose statement.
 It is a fundamental consideration in how we manage our network.

 Each year our electricity prices are regulated and set by the Queensland Competition Authority (QCA).
-Despite a number of years of tariff relief, this year has seen an increase in prices handed down by the QCA.
+Influenced by various network and market factors, this year has also seen an increase in the electricity prices.